neondatabase/website/content/docs/connect/passwordless-connect.md

     neondb
     ```

-    Switching databases from the `psql` prompt (using `\c <database_name>`, for example) after you have authenticated restarts the passwordless connect authentication process to authenticate a connection to the new database.
+    Switching databases from the `psql` prompt (using `\c <database_name>`, for example) after you have authenticated restarts the passwordless auth authentication process to authenticate a connection to the new database.

 ## Running queries